-In addition to the five categories of abuse listed above on pages 3 and 4 (Abuse, Physical abuse, Emotional abuse, Sexual abuse, Neglect), there are a number of specific
+In addition to the five categories of abuse listed above on pages 3 and 4 (Abuse, Physical abuse, Emotional abuse, Sexual abuse, Neglect), there are a number of specific safeguarding issues specified in KCSIE.
+Below is the list of issues that could arise at the School, with the relevant guidance alongside each issue.

-2These signs are taken from Multi-agency practice guidelines: female genital mutilation (Home Office, 2014).

-• Child sexual exploitation
+- Child sexual exploitation

 What to do if you suspect a child is being sexually exploited

-Bullying including cyberbullying
+- Bullying including cyberbullying

 Preventing and tackling bullying

 Supporting children and young people who are bullied: advice for schools

 Cyber bullying: advice for headteachers and school staff

 Advice for parents and carers on cyber bullying

-• Domestic violence
+- Domestic violence

-Domestic violence and abuse
+- Domestic violence and abuse

-Drugs
+- Drugs

-DfE and ACPO drug advice for schools
+- DfE and ACPO drug advice for schools

-• Fabricated or induced illness
+- Fabricated or induced illness

-Safeguarding children in whom illness is fabricated or induced

-• Faith abuse

-National action plan to tackle child abuse linked to faith or belief

-National action plan to tackle child abuse linked to faith or belief: executive summary
+Safeguarding children in whom illness is fabricated or induced - Faith abuse - National action plan to tackle child abuse linked to faith or belief: National action plan to tackle child abuse linked to faith or belief: executive summary - Forced marriage

-• Forced marriage

-Guidance on forced marriage

-Gangs and youth violence
+Guidance on forced marriage - Gangs and youth violence